wavon/mudramum/resources/userstories.md

 ###Extension possibilities

-* Links to share URL and images on social media (Pinterest, Facebook, )
+* Links to share URL and images on social media (Pinterest, Facebook)

 * Tracking the duration and frequency of mudras practiced.
 (It is recommended to practice consistently to achieve results)